Prospective Residents and Fellows

 License Exams and Alabama Medical License (Limited and Unrestricted)

-All residents are required to successfully complete the USMLE Step 2 (CS and CK) or COMLEX Part 2 (CE and PE) examination, as evidenced by obtaining a passing grade for that examination, upon completion of their third month after entering a GME training program at the University of South Alabama Hospitals.
+All residents and fellows are required to successfully complete the USMLE Step 2 (CS and CK) or COMLEX Part 2 (CE and PE) examination, as evidenced by obtaining a passing grade for that examination, upon completion of their third month after entering a GME training program at the University of South Alabama Hospitals.
 All residents are required to successfully complete the USMLE Step 3 examination or COMLEX Part 3 examination, as evidenced by obtaining a passing grade for that examination, upon completion of the sixth month of post-graduate year two (PGY2).

-Residents entering a GME program at USA Health who do not already have an Alabama medical license and are not eligible for a full or unrestricted Alabama medical license must apply for a limited Alabama license to practice medicine before completion of the sixth month after the start of their postgraduate training (PGY-1).
+Residents and fellows entering a GME program at USA Health who do not already have an Alabama medical license and are not eligible for a full or unrestricted Alabama medical license must apply for a limited Alabama license to practice medicine before completion of the sixth month after the start of their postgraduate training (PGY-1).
 For example, residents who begin their training on July 1st must have their application submitted for a limited Alabama Medical License by the last Thursday in December for the Alabama Board of Medical Examiners meeting on the 3rd Tuesday in January and a final decision regarding licensure will be made during the meeting of the Alabama Licensing Commission on the 4th Wednesday in January.
 Once obtained, residents must maintain a current limited license until such time as they become eligible for and obtain an unrestricted (or full) Alabama medical license, or they complete their training program, whichever comes first.